About Shelley Neill

 Neill moved to Boston in 1969 and had an on and off relationship with music until she returned to singing in the 1980’s and began to play in and around Boston.
 She traveled outside of the US and she started to research a Jazz and Blues trilogy project.
 Her first album, The Blues Runs Though It, looked at the impact of Blues on Jazz from a vocalist’s perspective.
 A second album, Envisioning Blue, and then the third and final album of the series, entree blue, took her on a musical journey that began in 1915 with Robert Johnson and Ma Rainey and ended with Miles Davis in the 1960’s.

-Irish Eyes Gypsy Soul incorporates many aspects of her musical, emotional, and personal history.
+After a five-year music hiatus she released Irish Eyes Gypsy Soul, which incorporates many aspects of her musical, emotional, and personal history.
 She explains, “It’s about how I see and hear the world – through my Irish Eyes, with my Gypsy Soul.”
-The newest album brings together her background and wide-ranging interests, including R&B tunes and straight-ahead jazz, with work by Bob Dylan, Abbey Lincoln and Stevie Wonder and many others.
+This album brings together her background and wide-ranging interests, including R&B tunes and straight-ahead jazz, with work by Bob Dylan, Abbey Lincoln and Stevie Wonder and many others.